Pengelly’s Daughter: A sweeping Cornish saga

 The inspiration behind my characters

-At the end of the eighteenth century, the trend towards simpler gowns was accompanied by lighter fabric.
-Heavy satins and silks gave way to muslin, cambric and linen.
+At the centre of my story is a dressmaking establishment.
+At the end of the eighteenth century the trend towards simpler gowns was accompanied by lighter fabrics.
+The previously heavier satins and silks gave way to muslin, cambric, and linen.
 White and lighter colours became fashionable – as did sprig and spot patterns.
-Heavy gowns often required input from tailors, but these lighter fabrics were more manageable and many seamstresses set up as dressmakers.
-During the French Revolution, French dressmakers followed the émigrés and my character Madame Merrick is one of these.
+Heavy gowns often required input from tailors but these lighter fabrics were more manageable and many seamstresses set up businesses as dressmakers.
+During the French Revolution, French dressmakers followed the émigrés, including Marie-Jeane Rose Bertin who was the dressmaker to Marie Antoinette.
+My character Madame Merrick is one of these French dressmakers.

-Politically, it was a time of bribery, corruption and patronage: no secret ballot and jealously guarded voting rights.
-A small town like my fictitious Fosse could send two MP’s to Parliament while large expanding towns like Manchester could send only one.
-Votes could be bought and controlled; properties left empty.
+Politically it was a time of bribery, corruption, and patronage.
+There was no secret ballot and voting rights were jealously guarded.
+A small town like my fictitious Fosse could send two MP’s to Parliament while the large expanding towns like Manchester could only send one.
+Votes could be bought and controlled, properties were left empty.
 The promise of contracts and lucrative positions were given only to those who voted for the right person.
-Sir Charles Cavendish MP is one such politician.
+My fictious character Sir Charles Cavendish MP is one such politician!

 Members of the Corporation held tight to their lucrative positions and for a shipwright to challenge them could lead to bankruptcy and ruin.
 With the publication of Rights of Man in 1791, anyone supporting the views of Thomas Paine was considered a dangerous influence and my character, Pascoe Pengelly, a hard working but radical shipbuilder, pays the price for his dissident views.

-I have long imagined what effect a publication like A Vindication of the Rights of Woman would have had on a woman reading it for the first time.
-Rose Pengelly is heavily influenced by Mary Wollstonecraft and her desire to see women educated.
+Pamphlets were widely circulated at the time of my books.
+Many women had access to polemics and the spread of new ideas and I’ve long wondered what effect a publication like A Vindication of the Rights of Woman by Mary Wollstonecraft would have had on a woman reading it when it was first published in 1792.
+It certainly caused a stir, and my heroine Rose Pengelly is heavily influenced by it in her desire to see women educated.

-After the American war of independence, British convicts were no longer sent to America but Mr George Moore, a London merchant and George Salmon, a prominent Whig, decided to ignore these new restrictions.
+After the American War of Independence, British convicts were sent to Botany Bay in Australia and no longer sent to America.
+However, Mr George Moore, a London merchant and George Salmon, a prominent Whig, decided to ignore these new restrictions.
 Their ship, the Swift, sailed in 1784 with 104 convicts on board disguised as indentured servants.

-When I discovered this, everything fell into place and it formed the back ground to my novel.
+When I discovered this, everything fell into place and I started writing my debut novel.

 In her debut novel, Pengelly’s Daughter, Nicola Pryce has conjured up a stirring Cornish tale of skulduggery and deception in which the feisty heroine, Rosehannon, has to battle with not only the prejudice against women, but evil forces which have brought her poverty and threat of marriage to a man she loathes.
 A most enjoyable read set in the wild and majestic landscape of Cornwall.
 It will delight Poldark Fans.
 Ellie Dean